tymyrddin/purple/source/docs/threat-modelling/attack-path-mapping.md

 ## Quick tips
 - Keep it simple: you want a sketch, not a compliance report.
-- Highlight chokepoints — the steps that appear in multiple attack paths.
+- Highlight chokepoints: the steps that appear in multiple attack paths.
 - Chokepoints are often the most efficient places to strengthen defences.